terra-money/terrain/README.md

 ## Project Structure

-The `terrain new` command generates a project with the following structure:
+The `terrain new` command generates a project that contains a template smart contract called `counter` and a corresponding frontend.
+Other supporting files are generated to provide further functionality.
+You may view the project structure below.

 ```
 .